 Planting the eggplant seeds in the soil

 Now, we have got the best quality eggplant seeds, we can now plant them.
-You can directly sow the seeds in a damp soil.
-I like to at first germinate them by keeping them in a wet cloth for few days in a damp shaddy area.
-After, the seeds germinate, carefully take them out and transfer to a pot or container or wherever you want to grow.
+You can directly sow the seeds in damp soil.
+I like to germinate them at first by keeping them in a wet cloth for a few days in a damp shady area.
+After, the seeds germinate, carefully take them out and transfer them to a pot or container or wherever you want to grow.

-When often do you need water your eggplant plant?
+When often do you need to water your eggplant plant?

 What soil is best for eggplant?

 Eggplant loves well-drained sandy loam soils with a pH between 5.5 and 7.2.
 You can add cocopeat and compost to the soil if you are growing in a pot.

 Adding eggplant plants to your kitchen garden will provide you with fresh eggplants for a year.
 You may spend a few bucks on buying the best quality seeds, pots, containers, compost, and other gardening tools.
 You do not need to spend much time digging and growing these.
 A one-hour daily work can give you a nice yield.

 You are the boss of your food.
 When you buy vegetables from stalls and supermarkets you do not know where from do the vegetables come from and how they are grown.
 When you grow them at home with only compost manure and no chemical fertilizer, you get naturally grown organic products.

 3. Importance of eggplant plants in a Kitchen Garden

 Having a beautiful-looking kitchen garden can not only provide nutritious foods, but it also provides a great ambiance to the surrounding.
 Generally, In a kitchen garden, different vegetables are grown.
 Eggplant plants in a kitchen garden help to maintain distances between crops.
 And You only need a few eggplant plants to have enough yield for a family.